bean-mhm/gsx/README.md

 # More

-ECX also provides other utility functions and classes that can be found in namespaces `ecx::str`, `ecx::misc`, and `ecx::common`.
+GSX also provides other utility functions and classes that can be found in namespaces `gsx::str`, `gsx::misc`, and `gsx::common`.

 # Demos